Neal Trotman: Loan spells from Preston North End

 In January 2010, he was then loaned out to League One side Huddersfield Town on loan until the end of the season.
 On 30 January, he made his debut in the 1–0 win against Yeovil Town at Huish Park, along with two other of Towns new signings on loan striker Nathan Eccleston and Australian left back Dean Heffernan.
 He scored his first goal for the club in the 2–0 win against Hartlepool United at Victoria Park on 20 February 2010.
 On 13 March 2010, he scored his first goal at the Galpharm Stadium against Norwich City where Town lost 3–1 in the end.
 Trotman became a regular in the side, replacing vice captain Nathan Clarke partnering captain Peter Clarke in Towns central defence for the second half of the season.
 After helping the Terriers reach the play-offs, Trotman played in both legs against Millwall, as they lost 2–0 loss to Millwall in the semi-finals.
 After making 23 appearances and scoring twice for the side, Huddersfield Town manager Lee Clark, confirmed he wants to bring Trotman back to the club on a permanent basis after returning to his parent club, saying: "Neal did well in his time here, playing a key role in our improved away form in the second half of the season and we're looking at his situation."

 On 25 November 2010, Trotman re-joined his previous club, Oldham Athletic on loan until January 2011.
-It wasn't until on 3 January 2011 when he made his second debut for Oldham Athletic, setting up the club's only goal of the game, in a 1–0 loss against Rochdale.
+On 3 January 2011 he made his second debut for Oldham Athletic, setting up the club's only goal of the game, in a 1–0 loss against Rochdale.
 Shortly after, his loan with the club was then extended until the end of the season.
 Since joining Oldham Athletic, Trotman became a first team regular for the side.
 Despite this, Trotman went on to make 18 appearances for Oldham Athletic while on loan.